BrandonXu6106/obsidianpublish/content/thoughts/liveness.md

   - seed
 ---

-> A promise in [[distributed systems|distributed systems]] that claims that "something good" will eventually happen.
+> A promise in [[distributed systems|distributed systems](distributed%20systems.md) that claims that "something good" will eventually happen.
 A system will never enter a state such that no progress cannot be made.

-One such example of a liveness property is [[consistency#Eventual Consistency|eventual consistency]].
+One such example of a liveness property is [[consistency.md#Eventual Consistency|eventual consistency]].